StefanoCutri/rn_nft_landing_page/README.md

 ## Installation and Usage
-- Clone this repository.
+- Clone the repository to your local machine.
-- Run npm install to install dependencies.
+- Run npm install to install the required dependencies.
-- Run expo start to start the Expo development server.
+- Run npm start to start the app in development mode.
-- Follow the instructions in the terminal to run the app on an emulator or physical device.

-Or you can download from the showcase in: https://rn-nft-landing-page.vercel.app/

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please create an issue or submit a pull request.